-I have seen similar caves in Texas, USA, Slovakia and in our own Meghalaya.
-They are very similar with natural growths from the ceiling and the floor.
-Sometimes they come together to form pillar like formations, and otherwise, the random formations can make your imagination run wild.
+I have seen similar caves in Texas, the USA, Slovakia, and our own Meghalaya.
+They are very similar to natural growths from the ceiling and the floor.
+Sometimes they come together to form pillar-like formations, and otherwise, the random formations can make your imagination run wild.
 These caves usually come in the path of a river and you can see the flow of water through them.
-Borra caves are the origin of Gosthani River that flows from here to Visakhapatnam.
+These caves are the origin of the Gosthani River that flows from here to Visakhapatnam.

 Formations formed through the water falling are called Jalashilas or water rocks locally.
 There is Sai Baba, there are temples.
-There is Sita’s bedroom and bathroom, from where comes the yellow water that is supposed to be the Haldi or Turmeric water from her bath.
+There are Sita’s bedroom and bathroom, from where comes the yellow water that is supposed to be the Haldi or Turmeric water from her bath.
 Scientifically, it is just the Sulfur giving color to the water.
-There is a formation of a human brain, a corncob, monkeys, sitting elephant, running horse, Hanuman’s feet and his Gada or mace.
-At places, the walls shine because of the presence of minerals like Magnesium and Silica.
+There is a formation of a human brain, a corncob, monkeys, a sitting elephant, a running horse, Hanuman’s feet, and his Gada or mace.
+In places, the walls shine because of the presence of minerals like Magnesium and Silica.

-Borra caves are spread across three levels and only the middle level is open for public.
+These caves are spread across three levels and only the middle level is open to the public.
 The level below and above is not so safe for general travelers.
-Bottom level also connects to the river below and hence can be dangerous.
+The bottom level also connects to the river below and hence can be dangerous.
 Do stop by to have a top view of the river that flows between white marble rocks that are common in the area.
-Our guide told us that the cave has a free entry on Shivaratri when all the tribal communities of the region come here to worship.
-At the entrance of the cave, the opening is huge and you can see the expanse of the cave with people looking like tiny dwarfs.
+Our guide told us that the cave has free entry on Shivaratri when all the tribal communities of the region come here to worship.
+The entrance of the cave, the opening is huge and you can see the expanse of the cave with people looking like tiny dwarfs.
 Two Nandis have been placed at the entrance giving the impression of the whole cave being a Shiva temple.
-And is he not actually known to be cave dweller!
+And is he not actually known to be a cave dweller?

 If you travel by East Coast Railway’s train to Borra Guhalu, the guide will tell you that just before hitting the station, the train track is actually going above the caves.
-And sure inside the caves, you can see a railway sign board telling you the same thing along with all the numbers.
+And sure inside the caves, you can see a railway signboard telling you the same thing along with all the numbers.
 AP tourism has done a decent job of putting a paved path in the caves.
-Some lamps that make it possible for the visitors to move around in the cave.
+Some lamps make it possible for visitors to move around in the cave.

-I would put Borra caves on the list of must visit places, both for the caves and train journey that takes you there through many tunnels.
+I would put these caves on the list of must-visit places, both for the caves and the train journey that takes you there through many tunnels.

-If you are adventurous and young, explore the seasonal Katiki Waterfall near the Borra Caves.
+If you are adventurous and young, explore the seasonal Kartiki Waterfall near the caves.
 Take care and be in groups while venturing to such waterfalls.

-Recommend you to read following Places to visit in Araku Valley.
+Recommend you to read the following Places to visit in Araku Valley.